 d.
 All footers shall be the same throughout the entire document with the following format: the issue date at the left margin and the document number at the right margin.
 Page numbers should be located at the bottom center of each page, and numbering should restart with each new component: the table of contents (if any) in lower-case Roman numerals; the body of the document with Arabic numbers; and exhibits, tables and attachments with a designating prefix (letter or letter/number combination), hyphen, and number (e.g., the third page of Exhibit 4 as E4-3).

 e.
-The last page(s) of a program document shall list the revision history (see subsection 06.06 of this IMC) to include: the ADAMS accession number of the document, a brief description of the scope of the revision, training required as a result of the change, the date the training was completed, ADAMS accession number for comment
+The last page(s) of a program document shall list the revision history (see subsection 06.06 of this IMC) to include: the ADAMS accession number of the document, a brief description of the scope of the revision, training required as a result of the change, the date the training was completed, ADAMS accession number for comment and feedback

 resolution summary, and commitment tracking identification numbers specific to the document (see Exhibit 3).